 An old school joint with a great location, the Tropicana Hotel and Casino has some of the easiest in and out parking access of all the resorts on the Las Vegas Strip.

 It’s also one of the few resorts that has outdoor, uncovered parking spaces, along with a traditional parking garage.

-Most of the time, parking at the Tropicana is free, whether you are a guest, casino player, or just a curious onlooker.
-There is, however, a parking fee for non-guests during events at T-Mobile Arena however.
+Most of the time, in most of the spaces, parking at the Tropicana is free, whether you are a guest, casino player, or just a curious onlooker.
+There is, however, a parking fee for non-guests during events at T-Mobile Arena, and a fee for some “premium” self-parking spaces.
 (More on that below).

 The parking garage is to the south and west of the property, and its entrance and exit are directly on the Strip, making it very convenient to get in and out (more on that below).
 It is, however, older and smaller by Las Vegas standards, with just two levels.

 Tropicana Las Vegas Parking Map